getting-data-science-done/url2features/README.md

 python scripts/update_dom_reg_data.py data/top_50_domains_v2.csv site
 ```

 This is used to build a local cached library of domain registration dates.
+Longer term we will need to update this cache to include a much larger database.
+If you need to use these features it is recommended that you rebuild this cache for
+you own data and use the library from source.

 ## Features